 Chef and Nutritionist Jackie Newgent, RDN, CDN, sure has come a long way since her earliest childhood creation of bologna-potato chip canapés.
 She’s a New York City-based classically-trained chef, registered dietitian nutritionist, award-winning cookbook author, professional recipe developer, and media personality.
 She’s passionate about plant-based cuisine.
 And she’s a lifelong fan of flavorful food.

 Be on the lookout, Jackie can be spotted as a culinary nutrition expert on television.
 Past appearances have included The Dr. Oz Show, ABC’s Good Morning America and World News Now, NBC’s Later Today and Dateline, Food Network’s Follow that Food, and The Daily Buzz.
 She has been a repeat guest on Planet Green’s Emeril Green and Martha Stewart Living Sirius Satellite Radio’s Whole Living.
 Additionally, Jackie can be seen as host of healthy cooking videos.

 Jackie is a chef instructor with the recreational division of the Institute of Culinary Education in New York City where she has been teaching hands-on cooking classes for over a decade.
-Her popular courses include Superfoods, Cooking for Fitness, Luscious & Lean Vegetarian, and All-Natural Cooking with Jackie Newgent.
+Her popular courses include Superfoods, Cooking for Fitness, and Luscious & Lean Vegetarian.
 Jackie collaborates on popular consumer books as a highly-experienced and versatile recipe developer and tester.
-She has worked as a freelance recipe developer at Food Network, too.
+She has worked as a freelance recipe developer at Food Network.
+Plus, Jackie is a plant-based private cooking instructor.

 She’s often invited to speak and provide culinary demonstrations at consumer events and professional meetings, including the International Association of Culinary Professional’s Annual International Conference, Academy of Nutrition and Dietetics’ Food & Nutrition Conference & Expo, Go Green Expo, and Kids Food Festival.
 As a food media spokesperson, Jackie can be seen throughout the country via satellite media tours.
 Some of her clients have included the Mushroom Council, California Tree Fruit Agreement, Seeds of Change, Paramount Farms, German Agricultural Marketing Board, and Scanpan.
 Jackie is a former national media spokesperson for the Academy of Nutrition and Dietetics.